4nd3r/mkosi-intune/README.md

 ```

 **NB!** `pcscd` [2.0.1](https://github.com/LudovicRousseau/PCSC/blob/2.0.1/ChangeLog)
-enabled polkit by default, which breaks reading smartcard in container as regular user.
+enabled polkit by default, which breaks reading smartcard in container for regular user.

 This is the workaround I use in host:
 ```